-There are a number of steps you and your staff can take to get better results from your spray pump.
+There are a number of steps you and your staff can take to get better results from your power sprayer pump.
 These simple steps, if followed, can:

 - Improve pump performance

 - Reduce pump down time

 - Extend pump life

 1. Pump Selection.
 Select and use the correct power spray pump for your application.
 Not every pump can be used for every job.
 Pump selection should be based upon:

 - Material to be applied – Generally speaking, herbicides and granular fertilizers are very tough on pumps.
 The best pumps for these applications are usually Diaphragm or Centrifugal Pumps, which can handle the abrasive materials.
 Pesticides are usually not as tough on pumps and therefore can be applied with a wider variety of pumps (roller, gear, piston, centrifugal, diaphragm, etc.).

 - Desired Pressure & Volume – Higher pressure pumps may be required for applications such tree spraying.
 Higher volumes may be required to spray large areas quickly.
 Generally speaking, higher volume and pressure requires a pump that costs more.
 Diaphragm pumps and roller pumps can supply volume and pressure.
 Centrifugal pump can provide volume but not much pressure.
 Get specs & parts breakdowns for your pumps and parts.

 - Budget – Obviously your budget is a limiting factor.
 Generally speaking, diaphragm pumps cost more to purchase than other types of pumps.
 Be sure to calculate productivity impacts when selecting a pump.
 For example, a diaphragm pump that provides the volume and pressure to do a job quickly may cost more initially, but pay for itself through improved applicator productivity.